 Township 7 km north-west of Matamata, with a 2013 population of 465.
 A few kilometres north of present day Waharoa, on a ridge above the Waitoa River, Ngāti Hauā chief Te Waharoa established a pā in 1830.
 An Anglican mission started nearby in 1835, but was abandoned in 1836 when war broke out between Te Waharoa and neighbouring tribes.
 A Catholic mission station opened in 1841, but three years later shifted to Rangiaowhia, near Te Awamutu.

 Ngāti Hauā chief Wiremu Tāmihana Tarapīpipi, sometimes called ‘the Kingmaker’ because of his central role in the Kīngitanga, was a devout Christian.
-In the 1840s he established a village north-west of Matamata which he called Peria, after Berea which is mentioned in the New Testament.
+In the 1840s he established a village north-west of Matamata which he called Peria, after Berea in the New Testament.
 At this village, of which no trace remains, he and his followers had a farm, flour mill, boarding school, post office, church and meeting house.

 In 1865 Firth leased land in the area from Te Waharoa’s son, Wiremu Tāmihana Tarapīpipi, and by 1887 he owned more than 56,000 acres (22,660 hectares) outright.
 Firth opened the Waharoa Dairy Factory in 1886, and a canning factory the next year.
 The township of Waharoa developed around these industries.
 In the early 2000s two cheese factories opened at Waharoa: the Kaimai Cheese Company, a small, speciality cheese factory; and the much larger Open Country Dairy Company.